 Why spend so much time on this?
 (Because that’s what marketers do, until they find ROI, or even incremental upticks.)

 What I should have reminded myself of is: I’m No. 1—or at least my marketing campaign is.
 I operate under the assumption that everything that can be analyzed should be analyzed.
 And if that’s not true in your realm, then something needs to change.

 I’m No. 1—or at least my marketing campaign is.

 For nonprofit organizations, being No. 1 means holding your fundraisers accountable for using the (very expensive) donor database as a CMS, or Content/Customer Management System.
 It’s typical for some sales professionals in non-profits to resist using the database.
 Why?!
 Using it effectively means raising more money and being transparent with the team.
 This translates to properly communicating with donors at each crucial verbal interaction because everyone has access to the most up-to-date information.

 It also means communicating with your donors when they actually want to be communicated with.
 The “send to all” or “mail to all” mentality just doesn’t work.
 Trust me, I’ve done the research and analyzed the data.
 Secondarily, there’s compliance with the Global Data Protection Regulation (GDPR) to think about.

 Each touch-point with a prospect or donor matters.
 After all, donors have plenty of reasons to take their money elsewhere, if, for example they:

-- Don’t like the find-your-way-in-the-dark interaction they have with you when asking questions about their profile.
+Don’t like the find-your-way-in-the-dark interaction they have with you when asking questions.

 Reminding yourself that your campaigns and donors are No. 1 really puts things into perspective.
 When the goals and expectations are not met by certain team members, something needs to change, for the good of the organization.